 RECALLING:

 the function of IALA with respect to Safety of Navigation, the efficiency of maritime transport and the protection of the environment.

+Article 8 of the IALA Constitution regarding the authority, duties and functions of the Council.

 RECOGNISING:

-that there is an increase in new and emerging uses of ocean and coastal waters, subsoil and seabed, an increase of seaborne trade, increasing demands of energy resources, increasing recreational use and increasing pollution threats from both ocean uses and an expansion of coastal populations.
+that there is a continuing increase in new and emerging uses of ocean and coastal waters, seabed, seaborne trade, demands of energy resources, recreational use, pollution threats and increasing need for breakwaters to protect ports and coastal areas.

 that the number and types of man-made structures being built in the maritime environment are increasing.